elastic/ecs/rfcs/text/0000-multiple-users.md

-# 0000: Multiple users in an event
+# 0000: Multiple Users in an Event
 <!-- Leave this ID at 0000.
 The ECS team will assign a unique, contiguous RFC number upon merging the initial stage of this RFC. -->

 - Stage: **2 (proposal)** <!-- Update to reflect target stage.
 See https://elastic.github.io/ecs/stages.html -->